ahw0/Applicativo-interfaccia-RisiKo/README.md

 Among the fields present we find:
 -	**N° turno**: the number of the turn that was chosen.
 -	**Giocatore**: nickname of the player who did the actions in the turn chosen.
--	**N° di posizionamenti effettuati**: the number of number of wagons placed on the player in that turn.
+-	**N° di posizionamenti effettuati**: the number of wagons placed on the player in that turn.
 -	**Somma delle truppe inserite**: if the player makes multiple placements, all troops will be added.
 -	**Altre informazioni (Posizionamento)**: the territories, the number of armies, and the positioning type (preliminary - classic - by card combination) are shown.
 -	**N° combattimenti effettuati**: number of fights during the round.